dotmaster/NodeBase/README.md

 ## Todo
 - eventually export log functions also statically
 - feel free to extend NodeBase in whatever way you want.
 E.g. a database logger, config reader and writer, etc.
+- eventually add an option for a static objects lookup function (danger of memory leak though)

 ## Credits